(Any man reading this, who finds me, even the least bit attractive, should stop reading now. Your bubble will be burst.

 “Holy shit, I screamed and jumped back only to realize it was the biggest mother of a chin hair I’ve ever seen on my face.
 “What the hell!”
 I screamed, grateful my daughter was already at school.
 She would have been disgusted, but sadly, she’s been there before.

 Eight years ago when we were on a road trip, I was fixing my hair in the mirror and saw something shiny glinting in the light at a rest stop.
 I was horrified to find a luminous white hair sticking out of my chin like one of those fluorescent light up wands they sell at Disneyland.
 I screamed for the kids to grab my make-up bag.
 Concerned, they yelled, “Mom, what’s wrong!”
 When I told them it was a silver chin hair glinting in the sun, they laughed at my vanity, but I still haven’t gotten over it.
 Mirrors are the enemy.

-Any time I see a hair, I remember old Italian lady friends of my parents and the feel of their whiskers digging into my cheek during a kiss.
+Any time I see a hair, I remember my parents’ old Italian lady friends whiskers digging into my cheek during a kiss.
 I loved them but don’t want to be them.
-My mom felt the same way and the chin hair reminds me of another unforgettable “Mrs. Tunno” moment:
+My mom felt the same way and the chin hair episode brought back another unforgettable “Mrs. Tunno” moment:

 I was back home for a visit.
 It was early morning on a bright spring day when my mother shuffled into my bedroom in her thin, light blue nightgown and sat down heavily on the corner of my squeaky bed.
 I leaped up from a sound sleep and said, “Ma, what’s wrong?”
 “Frenzy,” she said, with a very serious look on her face, “I’mma sorry did I woke a you uppa?”
 My lack of sleep was nothing compared to the worry I saw on her face, so I sat up and listened.

 “Honey, I was wazza tingin — you know –I’mma notta too good anymore.
 I getta so tired and I donda know ha much longer I’mma gonna be here.
 So, you gatta promise me sommating, OK?”
 I could tell she was getting really serious, so I said, “OK Ma, what?”